Rear Admiral Jeff Harley is the assistant deputy Chief of Naval Operations (Operations, Plans and Strategy) (N3/N5B).

 Harley attended the University of Minnesota, graduating with a Bachelor of Arts in Political Science, and has received Master of Arts degrees from the Naval War College and The Fletcher School of Law and Diplomacy, Tufts University.
 Additionally, he served as a military fellow at the Council on Foreign Relations in New York, and is a member of the Council as well as the American Society of Naval Engineers.

-His personal awards include the Defense Superior Service Medal, Legion of Merit, Bronze Star, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Joint Service Achievement Medal, and the Navy and Marine Corps Achievement Medal.
+His personal awards include the Defense Superior Service Medal, Legion of Merit, Bronze Star (accepted on behalf of his crew) , Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Joint Service Achievement Medal, and the Navy and Marine Corps Achievement Medal.